podaac/2024-SWOT-Hydro-Workshop/prerequisites.md

 ### 2. GitHub Account

 A GitHub account is required to gain access to the provided 2i2c cloud computing platform.
 Please visit [https://github.com/join](https://github.com/join) to register and create a free GitHub account.
 There was an opportunity to send in your GitHub username when you registered for the workshop, if you did not do so, please email cassandra.l.nickles@jpl.nasa.gov with your GitHub username and mention you are a participant for this workshop.
+If participants do not send their GitHub names, they will not be able to participate in the hands-on portion of the workshop in the cloud, but could follow along with the code rendered on this website.

+*Note: you will receive an email from GitHub asking you to join the nasa-openscapes-workshops organization the morning of the workshop, please accept the invitation.*

-### 3. Laptop or tablet
+### 3. Fully charged laptop or tablet

 Participation in the exercises requires a laptop or tablet.
 Yes, a tablet works too!
-All participants will have access to a 2i2c Jupyter Lab instance running in AWS us-west 2.
+We have been notified there will not be power strips available in the venue, so please plan accordingly.
+The hands-on portion of the workshop lasts about an hour, so if battery life is a concern for the full workshop, please consider only using your laptop for the hands-on portion.
+All participants will have access in an internet browser to a cloud computing 2i2c Jupyter Lab instance running in AWS.